aaronfeingold/fest-vibes-ai-ETL/README.md

 `ajf-live-re-wire` is a Python project designed to reorganize the WWOZ Livewire.
 It uses web scraping to gather and process data from the WWOZ Livewire website.

 ## Prerequisites
-- Python 3.11
+- Python 3.11.10
-- `pyenv`
+  - recommended: use `pyenv`
 - `pipenv`

 ## Installation

-### Step 1: Install `pyenv`
+### Recommended: `pyenv`
-`pyenv` is a simple, powerful tool for managing multiple versions of Python.
+- `pyenv` is a simple, powerful tool for managing multiple versions of Python.
 Follow the instructions below to install `pyenv` on your system.
-If interested in learning more, check [this project](https://github.com/aaronfeingold/ajf-fedora-workstation-ansible)
+- If interested in learning more, check out [this project](https://github.com/aaronfeingold/ajf-fedora-workstation-ansible?tab=readme-ov-file#fedora-workstation-ansible)

-#### On Linux:
+#### Linux:
 ```sh
 # Install dependencies
 sudo apt-get update